Ra.One: Plot

-Shekhar's colleague Akashi provides the moves of the game's characters, Jenny does the programming and Shekhar gives his face to the game's protagonist G.One, whilst the antagonist Ra.One is faceless and has substantially greater powers than those granted to G.One, including shapeshifting.
-Ra.One is imbibed with a self-learning artificial intelligence.
-The game has three levels, and either of the players can only be killed in the third level using a special gun that holds a single bullet.
+Shekhar's colleague Akashi does the motion capture of the game's characters, Jenny does the programming, and Shekhar gives his face to the game's protagonist, G. One, while the antagonist, Ra.
+One, is faceless and has substantially greater powers than those granted to G. One, including shapeshifting and mind reading.
+Ra.
+One is imbibed with a self-learning AI.
+The two characters are given a H.A.R.T, which gives them powers, but also without which they cannot be killed.
+The game has three levels, and either of the players can only be killed in the third level using a special gun that holds a single bullet, which destroys the opponent's H.A.R.T.
 While designing the game, Akashi notices some malfunctions but ignores them.
-When the game is finally launched, it receives a standing ovation and Prateek loves it so much that he insists on playing it instantly.
-He logs in under the alias 'Lucifer' and proceeds to the second level, but is interrupted by Akashi.
-The self-aware Ra.One, being unable to end his turn with Lucifer, becomes determined that Lucifer shall die.
+When the game is finally launched, it receives a standing ovation, and Prateek is so impressed that he insists on playing it immediately.

+Prateek logs in under the alias Lucifer and proceeds to the final level but is interrupted by Akashi.
+The self-aware Ra.
+One, being unable to end his turn with Lucifer, becomes determined that Lucifer shall die.
 When the mainframe fails to shut down, Akashi calls Shekhar, who notices a problem with the game.
-Ra.One uses the new technology to enter the real world and breaks free and goes to find Lucifer.

-Ra One first threatens Akashi and asks him where Lucifer is.
-When Akashi fails to reply, Ra One abruptly abducts and murders him.
-After Shekhar finds the dead Akashi, he rushes home; however, he is found by Ra.One.
-In an attempt to save his son, Shekhar claims that he is Lucifer.
-However, Ra.One scans Shekhar's I.D. and, discovering he has lied, kills him.
-Prateek notices the strange circumstances of his father's death and realises that Ra.One has come to life.
-He and Jenny attempt to bring G.One to life.
+Ra.
+One uses the new technology to enter the real world, breaks free, and goes to find Lucifer.
+Ra.
+One first assumes Akashi's form and asks him about Lucifer.
+When Akashi fails to reply, Ra.
+One abruptly murders him.
+After finding the dead Akashi, Shekhar rushes home, but is confronted on the way by Ra.
+One.
+In an attempt to save Prateek, Shekhar claims that he is Lucifer, but Ra.
+One scans Shekhar's ID and kills him after discovering that he is lying.

+Prateek notices the strange circumstances of his father's death and realises that Ra.
+One has come to life.
+Prateek and Jenny attempt to bring G.One to life.
 Meanwhile, Sonia tells Prateek that the family will return to India.
-Having taken the form of Akashi, Ra.One chases them, but G.One enters the real world through Jenny's computer and causes a gas explosion which saves them and temporarily destroys Ra.One.
-G.One takes Ra.One's H.A.R.T., without which Ra.One is weakened.
-Sonia finds she cannot leave G.One and takes him along with them to India through Shekhar's passport.
-G.One promises Sonia that he will protect Prateek from any harm.
-Ra.One returns to life, takes the form of a billboard model, and tracks G.One and Prateek.
+Having taken the form of Akashi, Ra.
+One chases them, but G. One enters the real world through Jenny's computer and after a fight with Ra.
+One, causes a gas explosion, which breaks Ra.
+One into cubes and temporarily disables him.
+G. One takes Ra.
+One's H.A.R.T., without which Ra.
+One is weakened but also cannot die.
+Sonia finds she cannot leave G. One and takes him along with them to India through Shekhar's passport.
+G. One promises Sonia that he will protect Prateek from all harm.
+Ra.
+One returns to life takes the form of a billboard model and tracks G. One and Prateek by infiltrating Baron's office.